watem-sedem/watem-sedem/docs/choices.rst

 Calibrate
 #########

-The Calibrate-option allows the model user to run the model with a given set of options, variables and inputfiles for a number of combinations of ktc-factors.
+The Calibrate option allows the user to calibrate the ktc-factors for the model.
+With this option enabled, the model will use a given set of options, variables and inputfiles, and return output values for a number of combinations of ktc-factors.
 Both the ktc_high-factor as the ktc_low-factor are varied in an amount of steps between a lower and upper value.
 For every combination of ktc-factors where ktc_high > ktc_low, the model will make a calculation and write the results to a